bella485/centos-stream-9/Documentation/networking/bonding.rst

 		The formula for the hash is simply

 		hash = (vlan ID) XOR (source MAC vendor) XOR (source MAC dev)

+	custom

+		This policy creates a hash based on a bitmask of possible fields.
+The hash_policy_mask module parameter controls which fields are used to generate the hash.
+A hash is generated using flow dissector's hashing algorithm.

 	The default value is layer2.
 This option was added in bonding version 2.6.3.
 In earlier versions of bonding, this parameter